Balodyan

 This project is governed by Vidyarthi Vikas Prabodhini, a registered organization (Reg.No.MH/25713/KOP) working for improvement in rural education system in Kolhapur district of Maharashtra, India since last 5 years.
-Organization provides basic needs like computers, benches, library, laboratory and sports equipments, and audio-visual devices, Educational Adoption Program for economically challenged students in rural schools.
+Organization provides basic needs like computers, benches, library, laboratory and sports equipment, audio-visual devices and educational adoption program for economically challenged students in rural schools.

 Ambassador Dnyaneshwar Mulay, Diplomat, Author, Columnist is the source of inspiration, guidance for project Balodyan.